Dry Eye Syndrome In San Diego, CA

 Dry eye is a condition that can, at times, be debilitating for some.
 Most of us associate tears with emotions and such, but tears play an important role in the health of your eyes.
 Tears are critical to the eyes for lubrication, cleansing, and protection.
 Healthy eyes are continually bathed by tears produced by a combination of three glands located above both eyes.
 Sometimes a person has a decrease in tear production, or the tears produced are of poor quality.
 The result is a condition called dry eye.

-At American Eye Associates we employ a variety of treatments for dry eye, but we’re especially excited about two newer treatment options: amniotic membrane application and LipiFlow.
+At American Eye Associates and California Retina Associates, we employ a variety of treatments for dry eye, but we are especially excited about two newer treatment options: amniotic membrane application and LipiFlow.
 Both of these treatments are meant for moderate to severe cases of dry eye.

 When a person has dry eye, these are the typical symptoms: